 Through your VICEROY institute, you will engage in an academic program aligned with the U.S. Office of Personnel Management (OPM) standards.
 You will also participate in cyber-spectrum cocurricular clubs and defense-relevant competitions that reflect real-world Department of Defense (DoD) mission scenarios and challenges, and complete applied learning experiences designed to build your technical expertise and connect you with DoD missions and leaders.
-To remain in good standing, current Scholars must maintain eligibility for a security clearance and a minimum 3.2 GPA.
+To remain in good standing, current Scholars must maintain eligibility for a security clearance and a minimum 3.0 GPA.
+Beginning with the FY26-27 academic year, new entrants will be required to maintain a minimum 3.2 GPA.